-Not only do we believe that Diego Maradona is the greatest number 10 in Argentina’s history, but we also think that he’s the greatest number 10 football history.
+Not only do we believe that Diego Maradona is the greatest number 10 in Argentina’s history, but we also think that he’s the greatest number 10 in football history.

-As well as being exceedingly dangerous running with the ball, Maradona had tremendous vision and passing, his number of assists were incredible.
+As well as being exceedingly dangerous running with the ball, Maradona had tremendous vision and passing, his number of assists was incredible.
 And if he wasn't creating opportunities for team-mates then he was putting away chances for himself - his goalscoring rate was excellent, whilst his dead-ball skills made him extremely dangerous with free-kicks.

 An incredibly dynamic player and strong too, Maradona's small size was deceiving, his stocky build and huge thighs, coupled with his tremendous balance, making it really hard to knock him off the ball..

 Maradona also had other qualities to go alongside the technical and physical attributes.
 He was charismatic and a natural leader.
 Not only did his talent command instant respect, but his personality did too.
 One of his team-mates once said that Maradona took the pressure off his team for two reasons.
 Firstly, they went out on to the pitch knowing they already had an advantage because they had Maradona in their team.
 And secondly, they also had less pressure on them because, if they lost, Maradona would absorb the majority of the blame.
 Why?
 Well, so much of the focus was on Maradona individually, instead of all of the other players in the team.
 So, the implication was that many team-mates loved playing with Diego because they could effectively play with less pressure themselves!